 The Sega AI Computer features a number of different modules including a keyboard for programming, a graphics tablet, a speech recognition device and a music composer.
 It runs software stored on Sega Cards, physically identical to those used in the SG-1000 II, Sega Mark III and the original model of the Sega Master System, though is not compatible with any of those systems.

-The game's software released from 1986 to 1988, and includes educational games.
+The computer's software released from 1986 to 1988, and includes educational games.